Zachary Cruz's constitutional rights were violated, legal aid group says

-Zachary Cruz, 18, has had several run-ins with the law since his brother confessed to killing 17 people at Marjory Stoneman Douglas High School in a mass shooting on Valentine Day.
-After the shooting, Cruz visited the Stoneman Douglas campus in Parkland several times, eventually leading to trespassing charges.
+Zachary Cruz, 18, has had several run-ins with the law since his brother confessed to killing 17 people at Marjory Stoneman Douglas High School in a mass shooting on Valentine's Day.
+After the shooting, Cruz visited the school campus in Parkland several times, eventually leading to trespassing charges.

 More Parkland School Shooting Headlines